mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

-# Saliency Card for **Grad-CAM**
+# **Grad-CAM** Saliency Card
 Grad-CAM is a model-dependent, gradient-based method to explain convolutional neural network (CNN) decisions.

 ## Methodology
-Grad-CAM computes attributions from the input to an intermediate convolutional layer.
-Typically, the last convolutional layer is used.
-Intuitively, it comprises feature maps representing the learned features through the network.
-Grad-CAM weights each feature map by its gradient to uncover the important feature maps and averages the result.
-The weighted averaged feature maps are passed through a ReLU function to remove negative importances.
-Finally, the resulting saliency map is smaller than the original feature space, so the result is upsampled to the input size.
+Grad-CAM identifies continuous input regions that are important to the model's output towards the target class.
+It computes feature importance by extracting the feature maps from an intermediate convolutional layer (typically the last convolutional layer) and weighting them by the gradient of the target output with respect to that layer.
+The weighted feature maps are summed to obtain a single map, passed through a ReLU function to remove negatively contributing values, and upsampled to the original input dimensions.

 **Developed by:** Ramprasaath R. Selvaraju, Michael Cogswell, Abhishek Das, Ramakrishna Vedantam, Devi Parikh, and Dhruv Batra at Georgia Institute of Technology.